Nearly Half Of All Babies In U.S. Now Born Outside Of Marriage In What Experts See As Major Cultural Shift

 The United Nations Population Fund (UNFPA) shows that along with the increase in babies being born outside of marriage, American women are opting to have kids later in life.
 The average age women have their first kid is up to age 27, compared to in 1970 when it was age 22.

-On top of that, the marriage rate has fallen in the United States, steadily rising as the years go by, with more and more couples opting to either get married later in life or not have kids at all.
+On top of that, the marriage rate has fallen in the United States, with more and more couples opting to either get married later in life or not have kids at all.

 The U.S. fertility rate hit a historic 30-year low last year, according to the Centers for Disease Control and Prevention.